euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 ------------

 Förster resonance energy transfer (FRET) [Forster48]_ is a physical process that allows the study of molecular interactions and intramolecular distances.
-FRET is the non-radiative transfer of energy between two fluorescent molecules, where the fraction of energy transferred varies with the sixth power of the inter-fluorophore distance providing an extremely sensitive readout of the distance between two fluorophores.
+FRET is the non-radiative transfer of energy between two fluorescent molecules, where the fraction of energy transferred varies with the sixth power of the inter-fluorophore distance, providing an extremely sensitive readout of the distance between two fluorophores.
-Since the first demonstration that FRET can be used to quantify the distance between two fluorescent dyes [ha96]_, single-molecule FRET (smFRET) has grown in popularity as a tool to investigate the structure and dynamics of biomolecules diffusing in solution [haran03]_, [schuler02]_, [weiss00]_.
+Since its first demonstration, [ha96]_, single-molecule FRET (smFRET) has grown in popularity as a tool to investigate the structure and dynamics of biomolecules diffusing in solution [haran03]_, [schuler02]_, [weiss00]_.

 In a smFRET experiment, biological molecules are labelled with two fluorescent dyes, selected such that the emission spectrum of one dye (the donor, D) overlaps with the excitation spectrum of the other (the acceptor, A).
 When the donor and acceptor are physically close in space, exciting the donor dye can result in emission from the acceptor dye, where the proportion of emission from the acceptor and donor, known as the FRET Efficiency, E, depends on the distance, r between the two dyes and :math:`R_0`:, the Förster distance, a dye dependent constant that describes the dye separation at which 50% energy transfer is achieved.